Coronavirus Business Interruption Insurance Lawyers

 Contact us for a consultation, free of charge.

 The novel coronavirus has prompted orders for non-essential businesses to close their doors, causing small business owners nationwide to lose revenue.
-In order to survive, many have turned to their business interruption insurance policies, only to have their claims denied.
+In order to survive, many have turned to their business interruption policies, only to have their claims denied.

 Six states including Pennsylvania have introduced legislation that would extend business interruption coverage to include closures forced by a global pandemic.
 Meanwhile, multiple lawsuits have been filed against insurers who have refused to pay, and more are sure to follow.

-If you are a small business owner whose insurance company has denied your business interruption claim during the COVID-19 pandemic, we invite you to contact us for a free consultation.
+If you are a small business owner whose insurance company has denied your business interruption during the COVID-19 pandemic, we invite you to contact us for a free consultation.

 Insurers resist paying for these claims because they know it will be costly.
 To be successful, you’ll need a serious legal team with a long history of winning major payouts from insurance companies.
 Munley Law Personal Injury Attorneys has been listed in “Best Lawyers in America” for decades; we have earned the highest peer and client ratings in our industry and have won hundreds of millions of dollars for our clients.
 Let us put our experience, skills, and reputation to work for you.